adammessinger/Ad-Astra-Ruby-DB-Course/Week 3/Day 1/wk3_day1_notes.md

 Pretty simple -- the argument passed to the `exec` method is a SQL statement you want to run.
 The results come back is a `PG::Result` object -- a collection of hashes you can iterate over.

+**NOTE:** Had a hell of a time getting PG to work.
+The current [RailsInstaller](http://railsinstaller.org/) package that comes with Ruby 2.1.5 includes PG 0.17.1, which is [only compatible with Ruby 2.0 and older](https://bitbucket.org/ged/ruby-pg/issue/182/pg-gem-error-under-ruby-210-in-rails-41).
+Upgrading to PG 0.18.1 didn't fix the problem.
+The ultimate solution was to remove RailsInstaller from my system and install their Ruby 2.0.0 package.
+This also required re-fixing the RubyGems issue encountered in Week 1, Day 2.